-In the era of Facebook and Pinterest, where frequent updates are the norm for those who are connected and participate, the holiday insert has become anachronistic.
+In the era of Facebook and Pinterest, where frequent updates are the norm for those who are connected and take part, the holiday insert has become anachronistic.
 I suspect the Christmas card, eventually, will go the way of VHS and get replaced by a better medium/technology.

-This can’t come soon enough as I am completely database challenged with address changed and trying to keep whatever the newest Emily Post guidelines are.
+This can’t come soon enough as I am completely database challenged with address changes and trying to keep whatever the newest Emily Post guidelines are.

 So, to all those who are interested and still reading, here is our 2015 Christmas card photo in all of its glory.

-If you still wish for a narrative or insert – go with the sentiment behind of all of them – we’re awesome!
+If you still wish for a narrative or insert – go with the sentiment behind of all of them – we are awesome!